Introduction

-@hitchy/plugin-auth is a plugin for the server-side framework Hitchy (opens new window).
+@hitchy/plugin-auth is a plugin for the server-side framework Hitchy.
 It provides request handlers and policies for server-side request authentication and authorization.
-It processes authorization rules in runtime configuration (opens new window).
-There are ODM-based (opens new window) models (opens new window) for managing users, roles and their authorizations using rules at runtime, too.
+It processes authorization rules in runtime configuration.
+There are models in a document-oriented database for managing users, roles and their authorizations using rules at runtime, too.

 Authentication refers to the process of assuring a user's identity.

-This plugin includes request handlers for instantly supporting basic authentication against some local database managed with Odem (opens new window).
+This plugin includes request handlers for instantly supporting basic authentication against some local database managed with Odem.

 Supported authentication strategies

-This plugin integrates with Passport (opens new window) to handle authentication.
-Passport provides a wide array of strategies (opens new window) that can handle all kinds of authentication which might work with external sources, as well.
+This plugin integrates with Passport to handle authentication.
+Passport provides a wide array of strategies that can handle all kinds of authentication which might work with external sources, as well.
 There is a built-in strategy for local authentication used by default.

 Requests may include data for authenticating as a user selected by its name.
 Usually, this involves additional provision of some identification token such as a password.

 Server-side sessions keep track of authentication requests once they succeeded to consider follow-up requests of same client as authenticated, too.
-This relies on separate plugins session (opens new window) and cookies (opens new window).
+This relies on separate plugins session and cookies.

 Authorization is the process of controlling an identified user's permissions to access certain resources such as features, functions, data etc.